 The default binary logging format in all MySQL NDB Cluster 7.2

 releases, beginning with MySQL NDB Cluster 7.2.1, is

 STATEMENT.
 (This is a change from previous

-versions of MySQL Cluster.)
-You should note that MySQL Cluster
+versions of NDB Cluster.)
+You should note that NDB Cluster

 Replication always uses row-based replication, and that the

 with statement-based replication.
 This means that you must